Sailor Uranus: Actresses

 In the Japanese anime and movies, Haruka Tenoh is voiced by veteran voice actress Megumi Ogata, who had previously portrayed a monster-of-the-day, Petz, and a young Mamoru in the series.
 Ogata was instructed by the director to portray Haruka as if she and Michiru were a married couple.
 In 1995, Ogata won the 16th Animage Anime Grand Prix award for best voice actress, largely because of her work as Sailor Uranus, breaking up a 12-win streak by Megumi Hayashibara.
 The previous year she had ranked third, and she ranked second for the next three years before dropping to ninth place in 1999.
 In the third season of Sailor Moon Crystal, she is voiced by Junko Minagawa.

 In the original English dub, her name is changed to "Amara" and she is voiced by Sarah Lafleur.
 Haruka is voiced by Erica Mendez in the Viz Media English dub.

+In the Russian version (which is closer to the Japanese version rather than the English one), she is voiced by Lyudmila Ilyina.
+However, she voices all the female and child characters in the series, changing the timbre of her voice according to the variety of roles.
+Haruka's name has not been changed.

-In the stage musicals, Haruka has been played by 5 actresses: Sanae Kimura, Nao Takagi, Asako Uchida, Akiko Nakayama, and Shu Shiotsuki.
+In the stage musicals, Haruka has been played by 6 actresses: Sanae Kimura, Nao Takagi, Asako Uchida, Akiko Nakayama, Shu Shiotsuki and Shinjyu Terada.
 Sanae Kimura regarded the betrayal of Uranus and Neptune in her last musical, Eien Densetsu kaiteiban, to be a very difficult scene for her and cried during it.

 Nao Takagi, the longest-running of the musical actresses, decided that she wanted to play the role of the "Sailor Soldier with the blonde hair" when she saw one of the earlier musicals, despite having never performed before.
 Takagi said she was "really happy to be able to play Uranus" and regarded Uranus as "a completely cool, handsome Soldier".
 She has stated that certain scenes involving herself and Yuhka Asami (as Sailor Neptune) were specially created just for the two of them, the song "Destined Couple" in particular.